Tap into the expertise of the AECB network by booking a personal consultation with one of our Expert Advisors

 Director Green Building Store BSc, CEPH, ICIOB

-Bill Butcher was project leader of the Denby Dale Passivhaus, Stirley Farm EnerPHit, and Golcar Passivhaus projects including several notable radical retrofits and is currently leading the Kirkburton Passivhaus project.
+Bill Butcher has been the project leader of many low energy builds including the Denby Dale, Golcar and Kirkburton Passivhaus projects, the Stirley Farm EnerPhit project, and several notable radical retrofits.
 Originally trained as a quantity surveyor, he has over 45 years’ building experience both hands-on and managing , including construction of the Longwood low-energy house in the early 1990s.
 He jointly set up Green Building Store in 1995 and amongst other duties runs the construction and consultancy sections of the business advising on numerous low energy and PH projects.
 Bill is a Certified Passive House Consultant and a Certified Passive House Tradesperson.
-He also serves on the Technical Panel of the Passivhaus Trust, teaches on the Construction module of the CarbonLite CEPH Designer course and is a tutor on the CarbonLite Retrofit course.
+A member of the AECB from inception, he also serves on the Technical Panel of the Passivhaus Trust, teaches on the Construction module of the CarbonLite CEPH Designer course and is a tutor on the CarbonLite Retrofit course.

 Dr. Steven Fawkes

 Managing Partner, EnergyPro Ltd BSc, DipTechEcon, PhD, FEI, FBIS